cchan/latticeboltzmann/README.md

 Lattice Boltzmann Method
 ========================

 2D lattice boltzmann fluid sim.
 Achieves 5.7 GLUPS on an RTX 2070, approx. 92% of maximum achievable memory bandwidth.
 (Another test yields 4k630Hz)

+Achieves 14.3 GLUPS / 1.03 TBps on a single A100 80GB GPU, with `INNER_TIMESTEPS=6` and `BLOCKS_THREADS_TUNE_CONSTANT=12`.

 ## Nice things to look at